 3 weeks Vacation

-26 weeks Adult Emergency Department
+28 weeks of Adult Emergency Department

 3 weeks Pediatric Emergency Department